New Hampshire

 - HIPAA-covered entities and business associates

-The law also exempts specific types of data, including protected health information under HIPAA, data governed by the Fair Credit Reporting Act (FCRA), employment data collected in the employer-employee context, data under the Family Educational Rights and Privacy Act (FERPA), and data governed by the Driver's Privacy Protection Act.
+The law also exempts specific categories of data: protected health information under HIPAA, data governed by the Fair Credit Reporting Act (FCRA), employment data in the employer-employee context, data subject to FERPA, and data governed by the Driver's Privacy Protection Act.

 Consumer Rights Under RSA 507-H